Where did it start?

 The industry today

 Today the industry in the UK has taken note of just how lucrative the market can be being worth billions of pounds each year.
 Last year, reports suggest that the market for video games in the UK grew 10% to a total of £5.7 billion.
 From this, many universities across the UK have had the foresight to put in place courses to nurture home-grown talent and further strengthen the UK’s contribution to the video games industry.

 A total of 60 universities between them currently offer a combined 215 undergraduate courses in video game development and a total of 40 master’s degree courses in video game development.
 A staggering 18% of all video game development companies are based in the Midlands in the UK, including Codemasters who are based in Birmingham.
 This incentive to educate home-grown talent has certainly worked with a vast majority of the workforce in the industry being skilled, studies suggest that around 63% of all workers attained themselves a degree before starting their careers.

 The UK workforce is also at the forefront of a lot of the latest innovative ventures when it comes to emerging technologies such as augmented reality and virtual reality.
 In addition to being at the forefront of video game development for consoles, they’re also at the forefront when it comes to games development for smartphones.

-As you can see already, the industry in the UK has come a long way from the Games Workshop where Ian and Steve were making wooden board top games.
+As you can see already, the industry in the UK has come a long way from the Games Workshop where people would play with the best free solitaire games they could come up with and Ian and Steve were making wooden board top games.
 Since then, technology has developed at such a rate that companies are almost struggling to keep up.